Why Working Mothers Must Not Neglect Their Nutritional Requirements

 The following ClipBook shows you what working moms should know about eating right.

-These inappropriate eating habits can result in nutritional deficiencies and have short-term as well as long-term impact on health such as:
+These inappropriate eating habits can result in nutritional deficiencies and have short-term as well as the long-term impact on health such as:

 Obesity and metabolic disorders: